o) Provisions

 Collateral

-The Company has pledged part of its Investment in Mutual Funds in order to fulfill the collateral requirements for Borrowing.
-At March 31, 2024 & March 31, 2023, the invested values of the Investment in Mutual Funds pledged were INR 19,014 Lakhs Fair value [Original cost: INR 16,000 Lakhs] and INR 15,287 Lakhs Fair value [Original cost: INR 14,086 Lakhs] respectively.
-The counterparties have an obligation to return the securities to the Company and the Company has an obligation to repay the borrowing to the counterparties upon maturity/ Due Date.
-There are no other significant terms and conditions associated with the use of collateral.
-Securities except pledge given against outstanding Bank facilities details is provided in borrowing note.
+The Company has pledged part of its Investment in Mutual Funds (refer note 6B) and fixed deposits (refer note 10C) in order to fulfill the collateral requirements for Borrowing.
+The counterparties have an obligation to return the securities to the company and the company has an obligation to repay the borrowing to the counterparties upon maturity/ Due Date / mutual agreement.
+There are no other significant terms and conditions associated with the use of collateral securities except pledge given against outstanding Bank facilities (refer note 14 A)

 Note 42: Capital management